Indre-V/bee-aware/README.md

 ## Bugs Fixed

 A vast amount of debugging occurred during the development of the website.
 All changes to the code were verified using the DevTools.
 The whole process was a huge learning experience to me which is reflected in the git commits.
-I have endeavoured to test the code regularly, however some bugs still appeared in the testing of the final version of the website.
+I have endeavoured to test the code regularly, however some bugs still appeared in the testing of the final version of the website:

 - Error popped up regarding incorrect labels in the contact form during WAVE testing.
 I rectified label ids, however the error came up again as the label ids were used twice.
 I have fixed the issue and then received a pass.